-This project was supported by the Fonds pour l’Équipement Touristique de la Région Lausannoise (FERL), an anonymous donor, the Rudolf Nureyev Foundation, the Friends of the Prix de Lausanne, Dance West and the Fairmont Le Montreux Palace.
+In 2020, this project is supported by an anonymous donor, the Rudolf Nureyev Foundation, the Friends of the Prix de Lausanne, Dance West and the Fairmont Le Montreux Palace.

 Dutch Artistic Director, choreographer and contemporary teacher Didy Veldman trained in Amsterdam.
 She danced with Scapino Ballet, Ballet du Grand Théâtre de Genève, Rambert Dance Company and co-founded Alias Company in 1992.
 Didy left Rambert in 2000 to concentrate on her choreographic career and has created over 40 works for 25 international companies.
 In 2016 she started her own Company ‘Umanoove’ with support from Arts Council England and private donors.
 Close to the Prix de Lausanne, Didy has been the contemporary teacher in 2010, 2011 and 2017 and one of her pieces has been proposed as a contemporary variation for the 2012 and 2013 editions of the competition.